 4. How do you validate the existence of the vendor company?
 Do you check against the IRS [Internal Revenue Service] website or any other source to ensure their existence?

 5. How do you validate any new request for changes in vendor profile, for example, vendor remittance information?
 Do you call the vendor to validate?

-The next step in the process is to document the current purchase order process
+The next step in the process is to document the current purchase order process.

-2. Can the orders only be created for approved vendors or the users can submit an order for any vendor?
+2. Can the orders only be created for approved vendors, or can the users submit an order for any vendor?

 4. What is the delegation process for delegating the approval authority of an individual?

 The next step in the process is to document the current process for invoice approvals.
-Key questions to ask
+Key questions to ask:

 1. What is the current process to ensure invoices submitted by vendors are for a valid purchase?

-2. Do you have 2 way or 3-way invoice match process?
-The 2-way match process is matching PO with the invoice and 3-way match process is matching purchase order with invoice and receipt?
+2. Do you have a two-way or 3-way invoice match process?
+The 2-way match process matches PO with the invoice, and the 3-way match process matches purchase order with invoice and receipt?

 4. If you send the invoices for approval, what is the approval process?